Skip to content

 Strongly typed IDs are optional

 Modulus does not require strongly typed IDs.
 If your team prefers plain Guid identifiers, the entire framework works with Entity<Guid> and AggregateRoot<Guid>.
-Adopt strongly typed IDs when the type safety benefits outweigh the additional boilerplate for your project.
+Adopt strongly typed IDs when the type safety benefits matter for your project.

 See Also